Why Love

 Why Love is a song by Nigerian singer, rapper and songwriter, Asake.
 It was released on February 12, 2025, under his newly established independent label, Giran Republic.
+The song serves as the lead single from Asake's album M$ney.

 Composition

 Why Love is an Amapiano genre with a blend of Afropop vibes.

 Music video

 The music video was released on same day the song dropped and it first premiered on YouTube and Apple Music, It pictures a romantic scene.